2026 AtlanTec Festival Programme

 Tuesday 12 May

-Scaling Customer Success Without Losing the Human Touch
+Scaling Customer Success Without Losing the Human Edge

 Venue: PorterShed, Market Street, Galway 11am - 1pm